R/TP-CTS.R

 see the parallelization section in the handbook for more details.

-The TPs are stored in an object derived from the transformationProductsStructure
+The TPs are stored in an object derived from the transformationProductsStructure class.

 This function uses CTS to obtain transformation products.
-This function is called when calling generateTPs
+This function is called when calling generateTPs with

 This function uses the httr package to access the Web API of CTS for automatic TP prediction.
 Hence, an Internet connection is mandatory.
 Please take care to not 'abuse' the CTS servers, e.g. by running very large batch calculations in parallel, as this may result in rejected connections.

-argument is a compounds
+When the parents argument is a compounds object, the

 The internal validation/calculation process performs the following steps: